Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Blockchain with Quantum-classical hybrid Architecture

-We propose a hybrid quantum-classical architecture designed to explicitly decouple the physical key generation layer from the logical consensus layer.
-By implementing the TF-QKD protocol within a physical star topology, the system centralizes the complex quantum infrastructure at an untrusted relay while preserving the decentralized peer-to-peer nature of the blockchain application.
-This design strategy effectively translates the theoretical scalability of TF-QKD into a practical network model, ensuring a continuous and robust supply of ITS keys to support the upper layer cryptographic operations without the hardware bottlenecks of fully connected meshes.
+We propose a quantum-classical hybrid architecture that decouples physical key generation from logical consensus.
+By adopting a TF-QKD star topology, quantum measurements are centralized at a relay.
+Crucially, this relay is deliberately assumed to be untrusted.
+Thanks to the MDI property, the relay only measures single-photon interference patterns without accessing the encoded bits, meaning it cannot extract secret keys even if fully compromised.
+This zero-trust physical design perfectly aligns with the blockchain's decentralized ethos by eliminating any single point of trust.
+Consequently, this strategy translates TF-QKD's scalability into a practical network model, providing a continuous supply of ITS keys without the hardware bottlenecks of fully connected meshes.